Please note this post contains affiliate links which help to fund this blog at no cost to you. Thanks for your support!

 Take Advantage of Loyalty Programs

 Sign up for loyalty programs like Kellogg’s Family Rewards, or use Coca-Cola’s app to earn high value coupons, and other free stuff.
 Even if you don’t buy a particular product that has a rewards program, you can still ask others to save the points for you or visit your recycling center to gather up the points.
-You can still get free things by simply by saving the codes and points from products.
+You can still get free things by simply saving the codes and points from products.

 Ask for Free Samples